Stimulating… extraordinary… performance…

-Essentially industry-facing, hÅb works with artists, colleagues and venues to create the best possible opportunities for new work to flourish.
+Essentially industry-facing, hÅb works with artists, peers, venues, and others to create the best possible opportunities for new work to flourish.
 We also offer free 30-minute Advice Sessions on Mondays with Tamsin Drury via Zoom.

-In any given year, hÅb might work with 200 artists, present 3 platforms, 1 sited festival and show over 100 pieces of work.
+In any given year, hÅb might work with 100 artists — and present a couple of platforms, a sited festival, and over 50 pieces of work as Word of Warning.